 Because the program pairs CSU students as mentors with local, primarily underserved 3rd-5th grade students from Poudre School District, strong bonds form that contribute to the success of the program.

-- Free transportation to and from CSU is provided for students at Harris Bilingual and Laurel Elementary Schools.
+- Free transportation to and from CSU is provided for students at Harris Bilingual Elementary School.

 - Nutritious snacks for growing minds and bodies.